thoughtbot/guides/working-together/README.md

     - Always try to be explicit rather than implicit with regards to expressing emotions or intent, especially in text-based communication (where emojis and tone tags can be helpful).
       When others' intent is not explicit, assume positive or neutral intent instead of negative intent.
+- **Be mindful of power dynamics:** Be aware of power dynamics that may be present in the meeting, such as those based on race, gender, or seniority.
+  Ensure that all participants have an opportunity to share their perspectives, respectfully disagree, and that their contributions are valued equally.
+  - If you are in a position of power, consider speaking last to ensure that others have an opportunity to share their perspectives.
 - **Documentation:** Share what was discussed after the meeting with your team.
   Documenting meetings is in line with the flexibility of asynchronous work.
   - Record the meeting if possible.